rust-lang/book/src/ch07-01-mod-and-the-filesystem.md

   |         ^
 ```

+These warnings tell us that we have functions that are never used.
+Don't worry
-Don't worry about those warnings for now; we'll clear them up in a future
+about those warnings for now; we'll address them later in the chapter.
+The good
-section.
-They're just warnings, we've built things successfully!
+news is that they're just warnings; our project was built successfully!

 Let's extract the `network` module into its own file next, using the same
 pattern.
+In `src/lib.rs`, delete the body of the `network` module and add a
-Change `src/lib.rs` to look like this:
+semicolon to the declaration, like so:

 Filename: src/lib.rs